-End-of-life expenses are all the bills that your loved ones will incur related to your death.
-These include not just funeral expenses and burial or cremation costs but also out-of-pocket medical expenses, travel costs for family members, the cost of a wake or other celebration of life that may follow the funeral, and some types of outstanding debt.
-Because this can create a substantial burden for loved ones, many people choose to purchase some type of life insurance to protect their family members.
+Finally, end-of-life expenses may also include out-of-pocket medical expenses, and some types of outstanding debt.
+Because this can create a substantial burden for loved ones, especially if estate funds are plentiful or readily available, many people choose to purchase some type of life insurance to protect their family members.

 Term Life

-At some stages of life, term life insurance can be a cost-effective way of protecting your family in the event that you die earlier than expected.
+At some stages of life, term life insurance can be a cost-effective way of protecting your family should your passing be unexpected or untimely.
 Many people purchase term life insurance when they get married or are expecting their first child as a way to protect their immediate family from the loss of their income and other contributions to the household.
 Level term life policies offer a flat rate for a set period of years (the “term”) and are typically very affordable for young, healthy individuals.
-Term life insurance, however, can become very expensive or impossible to obtain as you get older.
+Term life insurance, however, can become very expensive or difficult to obtain as you get older.
 As a result, people in their 50s or older are often better served by other options.

 Preneed Insurance